kririntu/Conversational-Intelligence-Engine/README.md

 ![Home](screenshots/homepage.png)

 ---

 ## Example

 User:

-How do I proceed to the next stage?
+What is machine learning?

 Bot:

-To proceed to the next stage, I would need more context regarding your current task or process...
+Machine learning is a branch of artificial intelligence that enables systems to learn patterns from data and improve performance without explicit programming.

 ---

 ## Design Decisions

-- Implemented RAG architecture for retrieval
+- Implemented conversation memory for contextual continuity
-- Added memory window for conversational continuity
+- Added memory windowing to preserve recent interactions
 - Limited memory size for efficiency
-- Used FastAPI to separate backend logic
+- Used FastAPI to separate backend and inference logic
-- Used Streamlit for lightweight deployment
+- Used Streamlit for lightweight frontend deployment
 - Included input validation and edge-case handling

 ---